 6. Be loving and understanding

-For some parents, it might be hard not to see your child now as someone who is in the grasp of Satan or as “a prodigal” (which isn’t even the right use of the word prodigal!).
+For some parents, it might be hard not to see your child now as someone who is in the grasp of Satan or as “a prodigal”.

 They’re still your kid.
 Actually, they’re the same old kid they were before.
 There’s a chance they’ve been an atheist for their entire life and you’ve never known it.
 So the change isn’t their beliefs, it’s the fact that you know their beliefs and they can be honest about it.
 So you have to make sure they know how thankful you are that they confided in you and how proud you are of them for getting that off their chest and trusting you with this sensitive information.